liutaihua/nbu/README.md

         listen                              80;
         server_name                         foo.com;

-        # applicants visit this page to let cookie inserted
+        # applicants visit this page to allow cookie inserted
         include                             svrapply.conf;

         # applicants query this page to know which server he is bind to currently.